bpucker/MybMonday/README.md

+### (60) Evolution of flavonol regulators in Brassicaceae ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Exciting findings: evolution of flavonol biosynthesis regulating MYBs in Brassicaceae involves a deep MYB12 and MYB111 duplication as well as a MYB11 loss #MybMonday: https://doi.org/10.1101/2022.04.06.487363 & XXX

+[Schilbert & Glover, 2022](https://doi.org/10.1101/2022.04.06.487363) performed comprehensive analyses of the MYB gene familiy in the Brassicaceae.
+A deep duplication of _MYB12_ and _MYB111_ was discovered.
+In addition, loss of _MYB11_ was identified.
+These findings are supported by synteny and phylogenetic analyses.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)